javydekoning/homelab/README.md

 # Homelab

-My homelab!
+My Homelab!
 All running on an old, low power N3150!

 ![Screenshot of running apps.](homelab.png)